Michael-Lafreniere/Introduction/README.md

 For now though, a brief introduction to me as a developer.

-  - I started coding at 13 in QBasic (came with MSDOS 5.0, bonus!)
+  - I started coding at 13 in QBasic as it came with MS-DOS 5.0.
-  - Moved to Pascal about 2 years later (Turbo Pascal for those curious or who care)
+  - Moved to (Turbo) Pascal about 2 years later.
-  - I have over 15 years of C/C++ experience
+  - I have over 15 years of C/C++ experience.
-    - Been tinkering and making small 2D/3D game engines for most of that time
+    - Been tinkering and making small 2D/3D game engines for most of that time.
-  - Now learning HTML/CSS, Javascript, Java and Python as I look to change careers (never did professional development)
+  - Now learning HTML/CSS, Javascript, Java and Python as I look to change careers.
+    - Starting to make tutorials to reinforce my knowledge as I gain it and to help others, which I will link here later.